-The second manner in which the NIC can be polled is in the context of a packet dispatcher running in a kernel thread inside the VMM context, as shown in Figure 3.
+The second manner in which the NIC can be polled is in the context of a packet dispatcher running in a kernel thread inside the VMM context, as shown in Fig. 4.
 The packet dispatcher thread can be instantiated multiple times, with these threads running on different cores in the machine.
 If a packet dispatcher thread decides that a virtual NIC queue is full, it forces the NIC's VM to handle it by doing a cross-core IPI to force the core on which the VM is running to exit.
 The exit handler then does the needed event injection.
-Using this approach, it is possible, to dynamically employ idle processor cores to increase packet forwarding bandwidth.
+Using this approach, it is possible to dynamically employ idle processor cores to increase packet forwarding bandwidth.
+Combined with VMM-driven mode, VNET/P packet processing can then proceed in parallel with guest packet sends, as shown in the bottommost timeline of Fig. 3.